 Copies of initial case summaries, lesson plans, and other information pertinent to the client's clinical sessions are to be maintained in that client's work folder.
-The work folder should be stored in the clinician's locked locker.
-These folders are to be left in the Clinic.
+Work folder should be stored in the clinician's locked locker.
+These folders are not to leave the Clinic.
 At the end of each semester, those materials in the Clinic Work Folders, which are not placed in the Permanent Clinic file, must be destroyed.
 Clinicians cannot keep copies of any clinical documentation for their own records at the end of the semester.